 Figure 3 shows the model for TRISO particles used to investigate cracking during an idealised power history.
-Seventy rings of nodes were used across the radius of the particle, giving a nominal nodal separation of 5.6 $\mu$ m.
+Seventy rings of nodes were used across the radius of the particle, giving a nominal nodal separation of $5.6 \, \mu m$ .
 This gives a total of 15,373 nodes and 211,108 trusses at a horizon ratio of three.
 At the top, bottom, left and right of the model, the particle is constrained to not move in the azimuthal direction - this prevents spurious rotation.
 A temperature boundary condition is applied to the whole of the model and the temperature at individual nodes determined using the analytical solution described by equation (17).
-It should be noted that whilst most finite element models for TRISO particles assume a buffer-iPyC gap, in this work we have not.
-This is because we wished to predict the debonding and cracking during routine early life.

-Figure 3 - A schematic for the peridynamic model for TRISO particles used to investigate cracking during an idealised power history.
-Red 'dots; indicate nodes; green lines indicated bonds; squares represent boundary conditions; and the circle and arrow represents a plane polar co-ordinate system.
-For clarity, the nodal separation shown in this figure has been increased by a factor of 10 over that used in the simulations, making the mesh 10 times coarser.
+Figure 3 - Peridynamic model for TRISO particles used to investigate cracking during an idealised power history.
+For clarity, the nodal separation shown in this figure has been increased by a factor of 10.

 The material properties of a bond depend upon the distance of the connected material points from the centre of the fuel kernel.
 Bonds which cross material interfaces are addressed in Section 2.3.
-The radius of each region of material are given in Table 1; this was based upon a 'standard' particle with a 350 $\mu$ m kernel diameter and the layer thicknesses applied in the US AGR-1 and AGR-2 experiments [20].
+The radius of each region of material are given in Table 1.
+The radius of each species was based upon a 'standard' particle with a 350 μm kernel diameter the layer thicknesses applied in the US AGR-1 and AGR-2 experiments [20].